-Without daily physical stimulation and activity, our dogs become lacklustre and bored with everyday dog life.
+Without daily physical stimulation and activity, our dogs become lackluster and bored with everyday dog life.
 This leads to an unhealthy doggy lifestyle that can cause a number of more serious health issues.

 When our dogs suffer from a lack of physical stimulation and mental activity they aren’t themselves.
 Here are some issues that occur if you keep your dog inside all day:

 - Loss of muscle mass.
 When a dog’s muscular strength is low, its body relies too heavily on his or her joints and tendons.
 This combined with weight gain can produce serious problems like arthritis.

 - Weight gain.
 It is very common for pet owners to routinely give their dogs snacks instead of providing them with the physical attention they need.
 This a highway to canine obesity.
 Health issues will assuredly come about if your dog is overweight.

 - Bad or destructive behaviour - barking, biting, digging, chewing, howling.
 Believe it or not, these are all behaviours that can be curbed by consistent exercise.

 Simply put, dogs need to exercise regularly.
 This guide will go over different types of exercises for different types of dogs, and ways you can implement the workouts in their everyday routines.

 Daily exercise truly is the key to raising a healthy, happy dog.
 Regardless of age and size, all dogs need exercise and an owner who can provide it.